-- (i) Of the admonition; - (ii) That the admonition is in lieu of the Director's presenting charges of unprofessional conduct to a Panel; - (iii) That the lawyer may, by notifying the Director in writing within fourteen days, demand that the Director so present the charges to a Panel which shall consider the matter de novo or instruct the Director to file a Petition for Disciplinary Action in this Court; and - (iv) That unless the lawyer so demands the Director after that time will notify the complainant, if any, and the Chairman of the District Committee, if any, that has considered the complaint, that the Director has issued the admonition. - If the lawyer makes no demand under clause (iii), the Director shall notify as provided in clause (iv).
-The notification to the complainant, if any, shall inform him of his right to appeal under subdivision (d). - (3) Stipulated probation. - (i) In any matter, with or without a complaint, if the Director concludes that a lawyer's conduct was unprofessional and the Board Chairman or Vice-Chairman approves, the Director and the lawyer may agree that the proceedings will be held in abeyance for a specified period up to two years and thereafter terminated, provided the lawyer throughout the period complies with specified reasonable conditions. - (ii) At any time during the period, with the Board Chairman or Vice-Chairman's approval, the Director and the lawyer may agree to modify the agreement or to one extension of it for a specified period up to two additional years.
+(i) Of the admonition:

+- (ii) That the admonition is in lieu of the Director's presenting charges of unprofessional conduct to a Panel; - (iii) That the lawyer may, by notifying the Director in writing within fourteen days, demand that the Director so present the charges to a Panel which shall consider the matter de novo or instruct the Director to file a Petition for Disciplinary Action in this Court; and - (iv) That unless the lawyer so demands the Director after that time will notify the complainant, if any, and the Chairman of the District Committee, if any, that has considered the complaint, that the Director has issued the admonition.

+If the lawyer makes no demand under clause (iii), the Director shall notify as provided in clause (iv).
+The notification to the complainant, if any, shall inform him of his right to appeal under subdivision (de).

+(3) Stipulated probation.

+- (i) In any matter, with or without a complaint, if the Director concludes that a lawyer's conduct was unprofessional and the Board Chairman or Vice-Chairman approves, the Director and the lawyer may agree that the proceedings will be held in abeyance for a specified period up to two years and thereafter terminated, provided the lawyer throughout the period complies with specified reasonable conditions. - (ii) At any time during the period, with the Board Chairman or Vice-Chairman's approval, the Director and the lawyer may agree to modify the agreement or to one extension of it for a specified period up to two additional years.
 The Director shall notify the complainant, if any, and the Chairman of the District Committee, if any, that has considered the complaint, of the agreement and any modification.
-The notification to the complainant, if any, shall inform him of his right to appeal under subdivision (d).
-The Director may reinstitute the underlying proceedings if the lawyer consents or a Panel determines that the lawyer has violated the conditions. - (4) Submission to Panel.
-The Director shall submit the matter to a Panel under Rule 9 if: - (i) In any matter, with or without a complaint, the Director concludes that public discipline is warranted;
+The notification to the complainant, if any, shall inform him of his right to appeal under subdivision (de).
+The Director may reinstitute the underlying proceedings if the lawyer consents or a Panel determines that the lawyer has violated the conditions.

-- (ii) The lawyer makes a demand under subdivision (c)(2)(iii); - (iii) The lawyer consents or a Panel determines that the lawyer has violated conditions under subdivision (c)(3); or - (iv) A reviewing Board member so directs upon an appeal under subdivision (d) - (d) Review by Lawyers Board.
-If the complainant is not satisfied with the Director's disposition under Rule 8(c)(1)(2) or (3), he may appeal the matter by notifying the Director in writing within 14 days.
-The director shall notify the lawyer of the appeal and assign the matter by rotation to a board member, other than an executive committee member, appointed by the chairman.
-The reviewing board member may approve the Director's disposition, direct that the matter be submitted to a panel other than his own, or direct that further investigation be undertaken.
+- (4) Submission to Panel.
+The Director shall submit the matter to a Panel under Rule 9 if: - (i) In any matter, with or without a complaint, the Director concludes that public discipline is warranted; - (ii) The lawyer makes a demand under subdivision (ed)(2)(iii); - (iii) The lawyer consents or a Panel determines that the lawyer has violated conditions under subdivision (ed)(3); or - (iv) A reviewing Board member so directs upon an appeal under subdivision (de). - (de) Review by Lawyers Board.
+If the complainant is not satisfied with the Director's disposition under Rule 8(ed)(1), (2) or (3), he may appeal the matter by notifying the Director in writing within fourteen days.
+The Director shall notify the lawyer of the appeal and assign the matter by rotation to a Board member, other than an Executive committee member, appointed by the chairman.
+The reviewing Board member may approve the Director's disposition, direct that the matter be submitted to a Panel other than his own, or direct that further investigation be undertaken.
+A summary dismissal by the Director under Rule 8(b) shall be final and may not be appealed to a Board member for review under this section.